-FGM is child abuse and a form of violence against women and girls, and therefore should be dealt with as part of existing child safeguarding/protection structures, policies and procedures.
+FGM is child abuse and a form of violence against women and girls and, therefore, should be dealt with as part of existing child safeguarding/protection structures, policies and procedures.
+FGM is illegal in the UK.
+In England, Wales and Northern Ireland, the practice is illegal under the Female Genital Mutilation Act 2003.